-11. Outreach and Sharing of Best Practices Maximum Points 15 (Narrative - Limited to 2 pages, 1" margins, single or double-spaced, 12 pt.
+11. Outreach and Sharing of Best Practices

+(Narrative - Limited to 2 pages, 1" margins, single or double-spaced, 12 pt.
 Arial font)

 Describe how the project will conduct outreach to state registered apprenticeship programs and potential pre-apprentices as well as share best practices.
 This narrative must not exceed 2 pages.
-Project staff is encouraged to share their best practices through State and regional venues.
+Project staff are encouraged to share their best practices through State and regional venues such as California Apprenticeship Council (CAC) meetings, the California Conference on Apprenticeship (CCA) and California Community College Association for Occupational Education (CCCAOE) conferences.